Rush (2013 film): Plot

 The 1976 season comes to a climax at the rain-soaked Japanese Grand Prix.
 Hunt's late rally in Lauda's absence has pulled him within three points of Lauda.
 Hunt argues that the race should be canceled, but since the television rights were sold everywhere around the world, the Grand Prix still takes place.
 At the end of the second lap, after his car has slid several times, Lauda returns to the pits and decides to retire from the race, considering it too dangerous and opting to stay with Marlene instead.
 This allows Hunt to win the championship if he can finish third or better.
-After facing stiff competition under grueling conditions, tyre problems, and a hand injury due to the gear shifter knob breaking, Hunt finishes third, winning the championship by a single point.
+After facing stiff competition under grueling conditions, tyre problems, and a hand injury due to his gear shifter breaking, Hunt finishes third, unaware that he has won the championship by a single point.

 Hunt spends the rest of the year reveling in fame, sex, and drugs, while Lauda takes an interest in flying private planes.
-At a private airfield in Bologna, Lauda suggests to Hunt that he focus on the next racing season to defend his title, but Hunt argues that his glamorous lifestyle is the highlight of being world champion; Lauda realises that Hunt no longer feels he needs to prove himself to anyone.
+At an airfield in Bologna, Lauda urges Hunt to focus on the next racing season and defend his title, but Hunt argues that allowing himself to enjoy his victory through his glamorous lifestyle has been his highlight of being world champion, not their rivalry like it has been for Lauda.
+With this, Lauda realises that Hunt no longer feels he needs to prove himself to anyone.

-In voiceover, Lauda reflects on how Hunt's continued hedonism led to limited future success and his eventual death at age 45, but also on how their great rivalry and personality differences spurred each other on that one season, and states that Hunt was the only person he ever envied.
+In voiceover, Lauda reflects on how Hunt's continued hedonism limited his future success and led to his eventual death at age 45, but also on how their great rivalry and personality differences spurred each other on that one season.
+Lauda closes "He was among the very few I liked and even fewer that I respected.
+He remains the only person I envied."